By Willaim Bronchick Real Estate Investing Mentor

 - Each series should file a “dba” in each state and/or county where it owns the property, for example, “ABC, LLC – Series II”

 - Keep the assets and operations of each series separate from the other series.

 - Make sure each series is adequately capitalized and/or insured

 - Make sure every contract the series signs states that liability is limited to that series

 - Each series should have its own operating agreement

 Seems like a lot of work, but you’d have to do the same things whether you used individual subsidiary LLCs or a series LLC.
 You would save money with the annual fees for each separate series (except in California and Tennessee, where the pinheads have ruled that each series is subject to separate franchise tax returns).

 The Delaware Series LLC could be a convenient vehicle for a “checkbook IRA” (LLC owned by your IRA).
 Instead of having to pay a lawyer for each LLC, you could form a series LLC then have each asset owned by a separate series.
-The series LLC is a little more in price to setup than a regular LLC, but you can save a bundle in the long run.
+The series LLC is a little more in price to set up than a regular LLC, but you can save a bundle in the long run.

-As far as tax treatment, the IRS has (sort of) clarified the tax treatment of each series, using the “check-the-box” rules for LLCs, so that each series can choose whether to be single member, S corp, etc.
+As far as tax treatment, the IRS has (sort of) clarified the tax treatment of each series, using the “check-the-box” rules for LLCs, so that each series can choose whether to be single-member, S corp, etc.

-Basically, each series of the Delaware Series LLC can be a “disregarded” entity taxed on the master LLC the same as if each series were a separate single member LLC.
+Basically, each series of the Delaware Series LLC can be a “disregarded” entity taxed on the master LLC the same as if each series were a separate single-member LLC.
 Thus a real estate investor could have 10 series each with a property, all being taxed on one master return – very convenient and a lot of protection.